Newtons first law of culture: how leadership guidance becomes folklore

 The opposite force

 Most leaders are great at giving direction.
 Far fewer are disciplined about taking it back.
-The teams paying for that asymmetry are the ones still bumping into invisible walls built from comments their leaders have long forgotten making.
+The teams paying for that asymmetry are the ones bumping into invisible walls built from comments their leaders have long forgotten making.